 What is the difference between artificial (man made) and natural radiation?

 1. The levels of cosmic radiation is minute in relation to artificial radiations while their frequencies are quite different.

 "Thus in the frequency range 100 kHz to 300 GHz, 50 years ago it was scarcely possible to measure 10 pW/cm2 on the ground in our countries.
 Today, depending on the location, values one million to one thousand million times higher are recorded because of the explosion of telecommunications."
 European Parliament Resolution B3-0280/92

-The earth's magnetic field which is stronger than most artificial electromagnetic fields but this field is static.
-In contrast to alternating fields, static fields do not continuously change polarity, causing changes in the alignment of the molecules and atoms.
+The earth's magnetic field is stronger than most artificial electromagnetic fields, however this field is static.
+In contrast to alternating fields, static fields do not continuously change polarity causing changes in the alignment of the molecules and atoms.

-2. Artificial radiations have unnatural waveforms with constant repetitive pattern width, pulse etc.
+2. Artificial radiation has unnatural waveforms with constant repetitive pattern width, pulse etc.

 New York University